gboeing/ppd534/syllabus/readme.md

 # Assignments and Evaluation

 Per USC guidelines, for each course unit the university expects 2 hours of out-of-class student work per week.
 This is a 4 unit course.
-Therefore, you should expect an average of 8 hours of out-of-class work each week.
+Therefore, you should expect an average of 8 hours of out-of-class work each week: please budget your time accordingly.
 The balance will vary from week to week, but will comprise a mix of individual reading, individual writing, and group data/code assignments.
 See the schedule below for assignment due dates and see the "assignments" folder for instructions.
 Active participation is expected (and graded) in the classroom.

 Final grades will be assigned according to the following, for a total of 1000 points: